 Popular Career Options

-The Bachelor of Science in Pre-Physical Therapy is not designed to prepare students to enter into a career as a physical therapist upon graduation.
-Instead, it is designed to prepare students for entry into a graduate program in physical therapy.
-However, students may wish to begin working in the field while continuing their education.
+Bachelor of Science in Pre-Physical Therapy students may wish to begin working in the field while continuing their graduate education.
 Possible job options include:

 - Physical therapy assistant